Buck4437/School-Project--Long-Questions-/src/com/company/README.txt

 - Reading .qb files
 All questions are stored using .qb format.
-.qb files can be read by the QuestionParser, located in the QuestionBank package.
+.qb files can be read by the Parser objects, located in the QuestionBank package.
-To read a file, instantiate a new QuestionParser object (with the path name as argument).
+To read a file, instantiate a new object (with the path name as argument).
 Then, call the parse() method.
 The method will either return a QuestionBank object if the file is parsed successfully, or throw an exception if an error is present in the file.